BOOKING YOUR AUDITION

 To book your audition please click through to the Eventbrite booking system using the relevant link below:

 Each audition will be no more than 10 minutes in duration.
-Auditions will be held at either the Ainslie Arts Centre, Braddon or the ANU School of Music, Acton.
+Auditions will be held at the Ainslie Arts Centre, Braddon.

 There is a fee of $40 per audition, plus booking fee, payable through the booking website, when booking your audition.
 The audition fee helps Music For Canberra cover the costs of venue hire and paying professional musical staff to take your audition.